kristoff-it/zig-okredis/REPLIES.md

 ```

 ### Redis OK replies
-`OrErr(void)` is a good way of decoding `OK` replies from Redis in case you want to inspect error codes.
+`OrErr(void)` is a good way of decoding `OK` replies from Redis in case you want
+to inspect error codes.

 ## Allocating Memory Dynamically

-The examples above perform zero allocations but consequently make it awkward to work with strings.
-Using `sendAlloc`, you can allocate dynamic memory every time the reply type is a pointer or a slice.
+The examples above perform zero allocations but consequently make it awkward to
+work with strings.
+Using `sendAlloc` you can allocate dynamic memory every time
+the reply type is a pointer or a slice.

 ### Allocating Strings